 The patients of the hospital are offered a healthy and balanced three meals a day: buffet breakfast, lunch and dinner.
 The menu also includes dietary and vegetarian dishes.

 If for some reason you do not eat all the foods, you will be offered an individual menu.
 Please inform the medical staff about your food preferences prior to treatment.

 Standard rooms include:

-Certainly, the most interesting place in Duesseldorf is the Old Town or Altstadt, located on the right bank of the Rhine.
-Altstadt is called "the longest bar in the world": more than 260 pubs, restaurants, pizzerias, bars, discos, Irish pubs every day hospitably open their doors to both locals and tourists.
-There is a traditional Market Square and the Gothic Town Hall.
-Near the Town Hall, on Burgplatz, one can see two symbols of the city – the Church of St. Lambertus and the Castle Tower, both built in the XIII century.
-A little to the east is the St. Andrew’s Church (Andreaskirche).
-The Hofgarten, adjacent to the Altstadt, offers beautiful fountains and statues, green spaces.
+Undoubtedly, the most interesting place in Duesseldorf is the Old City, located on the right bank of the Rhine.
+The Old City is called "the longest bar in the world": more than 260 pubs, restaurants, pizzerias, bars, discos, Irish pubs every day hospitably open their doors to both locals and tourists.
+There is a traditional Market Square and the Gothic City Hall.
+Near the City Hall, on Burgplatz, one can see two symbols of the city – the Church of St. Lambertus and the Castle Tower, both built in the 13th century.
+A little to the east is the St. Andrew’s Church.
+The Hofgarten, adjacent to the Old City, offers beautiful fountains, statues, and green spaces.